 Bitdefender Plans and Pricing

-Most of the plans include a limited VPN (Premium Security is the only plan that comes with the unlimited VPN), but Bitdefender’s premium VPN is also available at checkout, and it costs less than most competing standalone VPNs.
+Most of the plans include a limited VPN (Premium Security is the only plan that comes with the unlimited-data VPN), but Bitdefender’s premium VPN is also available at checkout, and it costs less than most competing standalone VPNs.